Race (film series)

-Race is an Indian action crime film series produced by Ramesh S. Taurani and Kumar S. Taurani under the banner of Tips Industries.
-The series was written by Kiran Kotrial, Shiraz Ahmed, Anurag Prapanna and Jitendra Parmar, which stars Anil Kapoor and Saif Ali Khan as recurring roles for first 2 films, Race and Race 2 are directed by Abbas–Mustan.
-The third film, Race 3 was a sequel directed by Remo D'Souza.
-Kapoor returned once again, this time in a new role with Salman Khan and Bobby Deol joining the cast.
-Race 3 (third film) received negative reviews and didn't perform well as previous films at the box office.
-The first film is loosely based on the 1998 Hollywood movie Goodbye Lover.
+Race is an Indian neo-noir action crime film series produced by Ramesh S. Taurani and Kumar S. Taurani under the banner of Tips Industries.
+The series was written by Kiran Kotrial, Shiraz Ahmed, Anurag Prapanna and Jitendra Parmar.
+The first two films star Saif Ali Khan as the main lead with Anil Kapoor as a recurring character.
+Race and Race 2 were directed by Abbas–Mustan while the third film, Race 3 was directed by Remo D'Souza.
+The third film Race 3 was a standalone sequel, having no connection to the storylines of Race and Race 2.
+Unlike the first two films, Race 3 received negative reviews from critics.
+The first film is loosely based on the 1998 Hollywood film Goodbye Lover.